 Leonard, Duncan, Sorrells and 11 others are also being sued by creditors of the defunct agency.

 Meanwhile, the assets of Force Multiplier Solutions were purchased by new owners who created an entirely new company, Bus Patrol America.
-David Poirier, president of Bus Patrol America and a former Force Multiplier employee, said the new company has no connections with the previous ownership.
+David Poirier, president of Bus Patrol America, said the new company has no connections with the previous ownership.
 He called Leonard’s actions “shady” and “crooked,” and said they should not reflect on the new company or its employees.